codemanjavascript/wancademy/to-do.md

-Middle ware for all lessons so they must login to access lessons add animations to landing update html curricula
+Middle ware for all lessons so they must login to access lessons add animations to landing update html curricula add the the rest of the photos of projects
 1) Make Algebra 1, Geometry, Spanish 1, Spanish 3, etc. cuirriculum
 2) put stuff on profile
 3) premium